yekeren/Cap2Det/README.md

 sh scripts/prepare_voc.sh "raw-data-voc"
 ```

-## MSCOCO 2017
+### MSCOCO 2017

-We use the 591,435 annotated captions paired to the 118,287 train2017 images for training.
+We use the 591,435 annotated captions paired to the 118,287 train2017 images for training our Cap2Det model.
+The evaluation is proceeded on either the MSCOCO test images or the 4,952 VOC2007 images.

-### Extract region proposals
+#### Extract region proposals

 ```
 python "tools/create_coco_selective_search_data.py" \